nknorg/nkn-java-sdk/README.md

 For more information about `wemi` build system, visit github page: [Darkyenus/WEMI](https://github.com/Darkyenus/wemi)

+## Where to start?

+Have a look at the [examples](src/main/java/jsmith/nknclient/examples) for basic introduction to API.
+Explore classes mentioned in examples.
+Some proper tutorial/documentation is coming soon

 ## Contributions

 __Can I submit a bug, suggestion or feature request?__